University / Parks Trail

 Parking: In Wildwood Metropark.
 (See trail map for more options.)

 Worth Noting: East end of trail is .7-mile from Ottawa Park and its paved trails.

 More Trails in this Region: NW OH Trails List

 A spur to Wildwood Metropark at roughly the midpoint of the bikeway, makes access to facilities and parking most convenient.
 We parked there and followed the paved trail over to the main bikeway, just outside the park.

 Much of the bikeway is bordered by fencing, sometimes on both sides of the trail.
 The construction varies from wooden privacy fence and split rail to chain link.
-Some sections are overgrown with vegatation creating lush green walls.
+Some sections are overgrown with vegetation creating lush green walls.
 The reason for much of this fencing is that about half of this bikeway spans residential neighborhoods, so you're literally pedaling along the edge of residents' backyards.

 The campus section has light posts and a few emergency call boxes.
 The adjacent railroad track here is clearly visible and parallels the bikeway along the edge of the campus.

-Striping on the trail surface gives it the appearance of a miniature road.
 The bikeway has two street overpasses as well as a traffic signal for trail users to cross busy Holland/Sylvania Road.